-MICHELE CUMMINGS: One night, we had pizza delivered, and a kid came over like a half-an-hour later, and he was like, do you have any leftovers?
-I’m really hungry.
-And I was like, are you serious?
-And he was like, yes, I’m like — I’m hungry.
-And I went, well, come on.
+MICHELE CUMMINGS: One night, we had pizza delivered, and a kid came over like a half-an-hour later, and he was like, ‘Do you have any leftovers?
+I’m really hungry.’
+And I was like, ‘Are you serious?’
+And he was like, ‘Yeah.
+I’m hungry.’
+And I went, ‘Well, yeah.
+Come on.
 Here.
-Take it, the rest of it.
+Take it, the rest of it.’

-HARI SREENIVASAN: Cummings made some calls an helped organize a program called Kids Cafe.
-Now each day after school, she passes out fresh food dropped off by a local food bank.
+HARI SREENIVASAN: Cummings made some calls and helped organize a program called Kids Cafe.
+Now, each day after school, she passes out fresh food dropped off by a local food bank.

 MICHELE CUMMINGS: OK, go sit at your tables.

 HARI SREENIVASAN: The kids call Cummings the Lunch Lady, a point of great pride for her.
 Because not long ago, she and her 9-year-old daughter, Sofia, didn’t always have enough nutritious food, either.

 HARI SREENIVASAN: When Cummings lost her job, her life spiraled out of control.
 Stable housing can be hard to come by in a place where average rents top $1,200 for a one-bedroom.

 They found themselves in line at the armory’s homeless shelter, then living in a low-rent motel where it was difficult to prepare little more than cheap, processed food.

 MICHELE CUMMINGS: Like, at first, we were just doing microwave meals every — every night.
 And it was — just, like, it was horrible.
 The salt in them was horrible.
 So before I got, like, cooking stuff, you know, we were living off microwave meals, definitely.